 Damage to sections of the reef has been widely reported, but the Great Barrier Reef is vast and is still a vibrant, exciting playground for divers.
 Just imagine yourself pictured next to one of those enormous potato cod!

 With the fun and lively dive town of Cairns providing boat tour access to the barrier reef, you can have a great time on land as well as at sea.
-Unlike many other top liveaboard destinations, you do not have any of the inconveniences of visiting a developing country, since Cairns is a modern Australian city with all the efficiency and amenities that you would expect in the first world.
-Show more
+Australia, unlike many other top liveaboard destinations, does not have any of the inconveniences of visiting a developing country, since Cairns is a modern city with all the efficiency and amenities that you would expect in the first world.

 We recommend liveaboards that operate along Queenland's Great Barrier Reef, where the country's best diving is located.